 You’ve heard many times that diet impacts your kidney and overall health.
 But one way they do this is through managing the acid-base balance of the body.
 That is what PRAL and CKD is based off of.
+Let’s take a look at a PRAL Food Chart as well.

 Potential renal acid load (PRAL) is a measure of how a food influences the acid or base production in the boy .
 High in PRAL diets have been shown to induce low-grade metabolic acidosis, or the build up of acid in the body.
 This causes the kidneys to work harder to filter.